skgrush/cavern-seer-mapper/README.md

 # CavernSeer Mapper

-Map viewer and analysis tools for OBJs and similar models.
+Map viewer and builder for compositing and annotating 3D models.